replicatedhq/replicated-docs/docs/enterprise/installing-existing-cluster-automation.md

   ```bash
   kubectl kots admin-console --namespace NAMESPACE
   ```
   Replace `NAMESPACE` with the namespace where the admin console was installed.
-By default, the app manager installs the admin console in the `default` namespace.

   For more information about the `kots admin-console` command, see [admin-console](/reference/kots-cli-admin-console-index) in the _kots CLI_ documentation.